Optional Practical Training: Number of OPT Students by Country

 Another place to find statistics on optional practical training is from the Institute of International Education.
 The organization maintains data on the number of international students as part of its Open Doors project, supported from a grant by the Bureau of Educational and Cultural Affairs in the U.S. Department of State.
-The data is collected through surveys of over 3,000 accredited U.S. higher education institutions, and does not rely on any privileged access to government data; in particular institutions not included in the survey (such as high schools that issue student visas, and non-accredited institutions that are SEVP-certified) may be omitted from the statistics.
+The data is collected through surveys of over 3,000 accredited U.S. higher education institutions, and does not rely on any privileged access to government data.
+Institutions not included in the survey (such as high schools that issue student visas, and non-accredited institutions that are SEVP-certified) may be omitted from the statistics.
 Since the 2006–2007 academic year, these surveys have included data on usage of the Optional Practical Training program.

 Since the Optional Practical Training program duration is a year for most people (though the STEM extension and cap gap allow for longer OPTs under some circumstances), the number of approvals in a given year should roughly match the number of students on Optional Practical Training.
 However, because of various mismatches such as that between the fiscal and academic year, and between the date of approval and the start date, and the fact that the Open Doors survey does not cover all SEVP-certified institutions, the numbers may not exactly match those from the GAO table.

 The data below summarizes both total OPT usage and the usage based on country of origin for the top countries of origin.
 More detailed data is available at the IIE website.